minicreative/tomasroy.com/travel.md

 * In March 2014, I hiked El Camino de Santiago in northern Spain.

-* In December 2015, Cameron and I drove a converted minivan to New Orleans and lived downtown for a couple of days.
+* In December 2015, Cameron and I drove a converted minivan to New Orleans and lived downtown for several days.
 This trip was sandwiched by camping trips into the Blue Ridge Mountains in Tennessee and included stops in Grand Isle, LA and Birmingham, AL.

 * In January 2016, I dropped out of college three days before my classes started, sublet my room, put a mattress in the hobbling Honda Civic I bought the previous summer, and lived out of my car until my sister's graduation in May.
-This journey included a 5-week stint in New Orleans on an urban farming community in the Lower 9th, a week in Houston with the family of one of my clients, a week of backcountry camping in Yosemite, and a stint in Berkeley in which I lived with the homeless community in *People's Park*.
+This journey included a 5-week stint in New Orleans on an urban farming community in the Lower 9th Ward, a week in Houston with the family of one of my clients, a week of backcountry camping in Yosemite, and a stint in Berkeley in which I lived with the homeless community in *People's Park*.

 * In December 2017, I visited Montreal in a Prius with Cameron and our friend Stuart.